Skip to content

 Where coordinates are normalized between 0 and 1.

-To run an instance segmentation example using a COCO dataset, create a file named example_coco.py with the following contents in the same directory that contains the dataset_examples/ folder:
+To run an instance segmentation example using a COCO dataset, create a file named example_coco.py with the following contents:

 example_coco.py